 Think about your bills, groceries, gas, as well as utilities.
 How much will they differ, and what is your budget like?
 Be prepared to talk finances with your partner as well.

 When you move to another state, you’ll need a new doctor, or possibly some new healthcare providers, as well as a dentist.
 Make sure that you check out what your insurance pays & what they cover before you find your new doctor.

 Are you a freelancer, someone who works online & through social media, or do you have to check into the office on a daily?
 How close is your job to your new home?
 Do you plan on driving or walking there?
+Perhaps you’ve dreamt of quitting your office job and becoming a freelancer once you move.
+If so, you can take a look at freelancing sites like Dormzi.com to start offering your services to the world.
 All of these elements will add to your final arrangement & will help you make up your mind.